FacebookInstagram

 Christmas In The Spring?

 History is a vast reality.
 It is often difficult to know the exact date and time of even the most historic events in times past.
-Therefore, people choosing to celebrate historic events on days that do not match the exact date and time of the event is historically inaccurate but perfectly fine, nonetheless.
+So, it is perfectly fine when people choose to celebrate historic events on days that do not match the exact date and time of the event.
 There is no hurt or harm in that.
-So is the same for Christians choosing to celebrate Christmas on December 25th.
-Moreover, because Christians do not know the exact date and time of Jesus’ birth they chose to counter the pagan celebration of Winter Solstice by celebrating the birth of Jesus on December 25th.
+This principle also applies to Christians who choose to celebrate the birth of Jesus (i.e., Christ) on December 25th.
+Not knowing the date of Jesus’ birth they chose to counter the pagan celebration of Winter Solstice by celebrating the birth of Jesus on December 25th.
 No hurt or harm, no sin or wrong.

 This does not mean Christianity is false.